mojaloop/documentation/docs/technical/deployment-guide/local-setup-mac.md

   ```

 2. To install Kubernetes with Docker, follow the steps below;

-  > **RECOMMENDATIONS - March 2023**
-  >
-  > We recommend installing Kubernetes using either [Minikube](https://minikube.sigs.k8s.io/docs/start) or  [Microk8s](https://microk8s.io/docs/install-alternatives) instead, as this will allow you to easily specify  your desired Kubernetes version.
-  >
-  > Refer to the desired matching version as specified in the [Deployment Guide (1.
-Pre-requisites)](README. md#1-pre-requisites).
-  >
-  > Alternatively, a specific version of [Docker-desktop](https://www.docker.com/products/docker-desktop/)  that includes a supported target Kubernetes version as specified in the [Deployment Guide (1.
-Pre-requisites)](README.md#1-pre-requisites) can be installed.
-See [Installing Docker for Windows] (#11-kubernetes-installation-with-docker) section for more information.
-  >
-  > For Windows/MacOS, version [Docker Desktop v4.2.0](https://docs.docker.com/desktop/release-notes/#docker-desktop-420) comes packaged with Kubernetes v1.21.5 which meets Mojaloop `v13.x` - `v14.0.x` version requirements.
-  >

 - Click on the Docker icon on the status bar
   - Select **Preferences**